hannahcorreia/multiple-paternity/bioessays2021/README.md

 # Multiple paternity and the number of offspring
 [![Publication Status: Published](https://img.shields.io/badge/Publication%20Status-Published-success)](https://doi.org/10.1002/bies.202000247)

-This is the data repository for public available code and data to reproduce analyses in
+This is a copy of the [Harvard Dataverse data repository](https://doi.org/10.7910/DVN/3DDNQZ) for publicly available code and data to reproduce analyses in
 Correia, H. E., Abebe, A., & Dobson, F. S. (2021) Multiple paternity and the number of offspring: A model reveals two major groups of species.
 BioEssays.
 43(4). https://doi.org/10.1002/bies.202000247

 ## Code